Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 Those who shoot boat tails to 1000+ yards always experience more drop at long ranges then is indicated by G1 based calculations.
 This is because when compared to perhaps the least aerodynamic of all bullet shapes (G1) resulting B.C.'s are significantly exaggerated.
 It is also why you see published 30 caliber VLD B.C.'s as large as .750!
 You don't need to be a physicist to realize if a bullet only weighs 220 grains (compared to a 1 lb. standard) and is less than 1/3 the diameter, it cannot possible retain 75% of the standard projectiles velocity.
 Indeed if a proper G7 standard projectile were used as the basis for calculations a VLD bullet's B.C. will only be around .270 or less.

-In this example even though the G1 standard projectile is not aerodynamic and it's drag model has more velocity erosion than any other bullet shape, the exaggerated B.C. of .750 will generate a trajectory model much flatter than a 30 caliber VLD bullet could ever hope to achieve.
+In this example even though the G1 standard projectile is not aerodynamic and its drag model has more velocity erosion than any other bullet shape, the exaggerated B.C. of .750 will generate a trajectory model much flatter than a 30 caliber VLD bullet could ever hope to achieve.
 Using a G7 standard and a proper B.C. of around .270 and results will more closely correspond to "real world" results.

 Converting a G1 B.C. may not always work correctly depending on how the G1 B.C. was determined (see next paragraph).
 The best results will be achieved by calculating a B.C. using measured velocity erosion (or trajectory data with velocities).